lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 4.2.
 The default plot will have the r-band magnitude as a function of time.
-Use the plot "Settings" function to add new scatter plots showing the phase angle as a function of time, ``midPointMjdTai - 60000``  to show more clearly the time of observation.
+Use the plot "Settings" function to add a scatter plot showing the phase angle as a function of time.
-This will result in the left two plots, as on the screenshot below.
-Note that these quantities are not correlated with time.
+For the x-axis, use ``midPointMjdTai - 60000``  to show more clearly the timescales between observations.

 4.3.
+As mentioned above, the simulated solar system data does not include any time-varying features.
+The changes in apparent magnitude are due to the object changing in phase angle and distance from Earth as a function of time.
-Add a new scatter plot showing the r-band magnitude as a function of phase angle (right plot), showing that the phase angle and r-band magnitude are correlated.
+Add two new scatter plots showing the r-band magnitude as a function of phase angle and as a function of topocentric (Earth-centered) distance, as is shown below.
+The results view for four plots automatically reconfigures to a two-by-two grid.
+Notice how the magnitude is a monotonic function of phase angle and distance, but not time.

 .. figure:: /_static/portal_tut03_step04a.png
     :name: portal_tut03_step04a
     :width: 600
-    :alt: A screenshot of three plots showing magnitude and phase angle are not correlated with time, and that magnitude is correlated with phase angle.
+    :alt: A screenshot of four plots showing magnitude and phase angle are not correlated with time, and that magnitude is correlated with phase angle and distance from Earth.

-    Three plots demonstrating that magnitude and phase angle are correlated with each other, but not with time.
+    Four plots demonstrating that the apparent magnitude depends on phase angle and distance from Earth.

 4.4.
 Plot the topocentric and heliocentric distances of the object as a function of time already retrieved in Step 4.1.
-First, delete two of the the three plots prepared in Step 4.3 by clicking on the blue X in the upper right-hand part of the plot panels to make space for new plots.
+First, delete all but one of the plots prepared in Step 4.3 by clicking on the blue X in the upper right-hand part of the plot panels to make space for new plots.
-Then add a pair of new plots, clicking on the "plot settings."
+Then add a pair of new scatter plots that show ``topocentricDist`` and ``heliocentricDist`` as a function of ``midPointMjdTai - 60000``.
-In both cases, enter ``midPointMjdTai - 60000`` for X-axis.
-For Y axis - enter ``topocentricDist`` for one plot, and ``heliocentricDist`` for the other.
-After you remove the panels containing the plots made in the previous steps, you will see the plots as below.
+Then delete the remaining old plot so that only the two new plots are displayed.

 .. figure:: /_static/portal_tut03_step04b.png
     :width: 600